emi420/Mootor/README.md

 # Useful info

-Currently browser compatibility is only Web-kit based browsers:
+Currently compatibility is only Webkit based browsers:

 * Chrome
 * Safari (not tested)